Children’s Program

 About our program

-Typically, when we are meeting in person, R.E. classes coincide with Sunday worship times (10:30 to 11:30 am), During the summer, children go directly to their classes without first joining services.
+R.E. classes coincide with Sunday worship times, 10:30 to 11:30 am.
+Children start in the Great Hall with the adults and go to their classes after the story.
+During the summer, children go directly to their classes without first joining services.

 Children ages 0 to 4 are welcome in the Nursery for playtime and snacks.
 Nursery begins at 10:30 a.m. and continues until noon.
-Classrooms are staffed by an R.E. teaching team member, assisted by an adult volunteer.
+Classrooms are staffed by our Lead Teacher, Liz Bianco, and assisted by an adult volunteer.
 Children of guests are welcome.

 Teaching Philosophy